 Chun Bing G. Uy, 71, Filipino, is an independent director of the Corporation since 2022.
 Mr. Chun Bing Uy is concurrently a consultant and Senior Advisor of Corporate Banking Group of Rizal Commercial Banking Corporation.
 He was previously the Senior Executive Vice President and Group Head of the Corporate Banking Group (1997-2012) primarily responsible for all the corporate lending activities of the bank covering the conglomerates, local corporates, Japanese and global locators, SME and the Chinese banking segment.
-In addition, he is also the Chairman of Nippon Express Phils Corporation, the Chairman and President of FBIA Insurance Agency, a director of Luisita Industrial Park Corporation and an executive director of Strategic Equities Corporation (formerly Kim Eng Securities, Inc).
-He was also a past director of RCBC Savings Bank Corporation (2015-2016), an independent director of Discovery World Corporation (2015-2018) and of Liwayway (Global) Company, Ltd., a company to be listed in the HK Stock Exchange covering the operations of Liwayway Oishi in China and Vietnam (2019-2021).
+In addition, he is also the Chairman of Nippon Express Phils Corporation, the Chairman and President of FBIA Insurance Agency, a director of Luisita Industrial Park Corporation and an executive director of Strategic Equities Corporation (2015-2016), an independent director of Discovery World Corporation (2015-2018) and of Liwayway (Global) Company, Ltd., a company to be listed in the HK Stock Exchange covering the operations of Liwayway Oishi in China and Vietnam (2019-2021).
 Mr. Chun Bing Uy holds a Bachelor of Science degree in Management Engineering, Cum Laude, in Ateneo de Manila University.